Ghazal 145, Verse 16x

 ROAD: {10,12}

-Thus the basic metaphorical equation seems to be: a small path is a thread, a larger road is a garment-hem.
-Together they are (actively or passively) part of the 'cutting-out' (or defining, or preparing) by or for the desert, of the 'garment of house-desolation'-- 'house-desolation' being a condition in which clothing, like every other domestic comfort, is destroyed or otherwise lacking.
+Thus we have strings, threads, paths, roads.
+(For more on thread and string imagery, see {10,12}.)
+Together these are (actively or passively) part of the 'cutting-out' (or defining, or preparing) by or for the desert, of the 'garment of house-desolation'-- 'house-desolation' being a condition in which clothing, like every other domestic comfort, is destroyed or otherwise lacking.